wzhy2000/dHICA/README.md

     bw_path         -- Read counts (not normalized) formatted as a bigWig or bw file. output_prefix   -- The prefix of the output file.

-### 4） Calculate performance
+### 4） Calculate Performance
     python correlation.py -a dHICA.bw -b ref.bw -p resolution

     dHICA.bw    -- dHICA's output.
     ref.bw      -- the HMs target.
     resolution  -- a figure(128, 1000 or 10000) or a bed file.